 Q: Can I bring a camera?
 Take pictures?

 A: Yes, you can bring a camera, but you should gain permission before you start pointing it at other attendees.
 Some people at Kiwicon may be sensitive about having their picture taken by a stranger without warning.
-Please ask your subjects before you soul-trap them with your futuristic picture-box.
+Ask your subjects before you soul-trap them with your futuristic picture-box.
+If you show up with a no 2 haircut and take pictures of each and every slide we’re just going to assume you’re .mil and you’re not really looking forward to the debrief.

 Q: Is this event legitimate?
-How come you havn't been arrested yet?
+How come you haven't been arrested yet?

 A: Kiwicon is 100% legitimate.
 The goal is to share knowledge about computer security in New Zealand, and the event is being organised by some of New Zealand's most experienced security industry professionals.
 As with any subject, knowledge can be wielded for both good and evil.
 The organisers believe that open and honest discussion of security issues is a critical step towards securing technological systems.